zendeskarchive/broadcast/README.markdown

 Installation
 ------------

-Broadcast is in alpha state, so it's not pushed to RubyGems yet.
+You can install broadcast via Rubygems by typing:

+    gem install broadcast

-You can install it by adding the following line to your Gemfile:
+It you use bundler, you can install it by adding the following line to your Gemfile:

-    gem 'broadcast', :git => 'git://github.com/futuresimple/broadcast.git'
+  gem 'broadcast'

 and running

   bundle install

 Usage
 -----